ethanmdavidson/packer-plugin-git/README.md

 [![tests](https://github.com/ethanmdavidson/packer-plugin-git/actions/workflows/run-tests.yml/badge.svg)](https://github.com/ethanmdavidson/packer-plugin-git/actions/workflows/run-tests.yml)

-This repository is a plugin for packer which provides access to git.
-Currently the only feature is a datasource that provides the current commit hash, because this was the only feature I personally needed.
+A plugin for packer which provides access to git.

+Right now, the only feature is a datasource that provides the current commit hash, because this was the only feature I personally needed.
 If there is another feature you want, feel free to open an issue or submit a PR.